scality/metalk8s/docs/operation/volume_management/volume_creation_deletion_gui.rst

     .. image:: /operation/volume_management/img/volume_created.png

 #.
-If you click the new volume listed in the **Volume list**,
+If you click on any volume in the Volume list,
-   you can get more information about this volume
+   you will see more information in the Volume detail view:

     .. image:: /operation/volume_management/img/volume_detail.png